AutoML: A Survey of the State-of-the-Art: Open Problems and Future Directions

 \subsection{Joint Hyperparameter and Architecture Optimization}

-Most NAS studies consider hyperparameter optimization (HPO) and architecture optimization (AO) as two separate processes.
-However, as noted already in Section \ref{section:model_generation}, there is a tremendous overlap between the methods used in HPO and AO, e.g., both of them apply random search, Bayesian optimization, and gradient-based optimization methods.
-In other words, it would be feasible to jointly optimize both hyperparameters and architectures.
-Several studies \cite{tabular_hao,dong2020autohas,dai2020fbnetv3} also confirm this possibility experimentally.
+Most NAS studies have considered HPO and AO as two separate processes.
+However, as already noted in Section \ref{section:model_generation}, there is a tremendous overlap between the methods used in HPO and AO, e.g., both of them apply RS, BO, and GO methods.
+In other words, it is feasible to jointly optimize both hyperparameters and architectures, which is experimentally confirmed by several studies \cite{tabular_hao,dong2020autohas,dai2020fbnetv3}.
 Thus, how to solve the problem of joint hyperparameter and architecture optimization (HAO) elegantly is a worthy studying issue.